 When a student returns from an absence, he/she shall report to the office for an admit slip before returning to any of their classes.
 If the student knows they are going to be absent ahead of time, this must be taken care of before the date(s) they will be absent and every effort must be made to make up any work ahead of time.
-Two days will be allowed to make up work for each day missed if the absence is unexpected and beyond the control of the student.
-Example: If a student misses Monday, the work is due by the end of the day on Wednesday.
-If a student misses Monday and Tuesday, all work is due by the end of the day on Thursday.
+Students missing work due to absences will have 2 days to make up work before a "0" is entered however, a grade will be entered when the work is completed/turned in so long as the work is in prior to the end of the quarter.
+Example: If a student misses Monday, the work is due by the end of the day on Thursday.
 If the student misses Monday, Tuesday, and Wednesday, all work is due by the end of the day on Friday.